A type with a customized textual representation suitable for debugging purposes.

 Overview

-function for types that don’t provide their own.
-To customize that representation, make your type conform to the Custom
+Swift provides a default debugging textual representation for any type.
+That default representation is used by the String(reflecting:) initializer and the debug function for types that don’t provide their own.
+To customize that representation, make your type conform to the Custom protocol.

 Note

-conformance for your custom type, you may want to consider providing a custom mirror by implementing Custom
+Calling the dump(_: function and printing in the debugger uses both String(reflecting:) and Mirror(reflecting:) to collect information about an instance.
+If you implement Custom conformance for your custom type, you may want to consider providing a custom mirror by implementing Custom conformance, as well.

 Conforming to the CustomDebugStringConvertible Protocol

-struct uses the default representation supplied by the standard library:
+For example, this custom Point struct uses the default representation supplied by the standard library:

 struct Point {